Humaka01/software-development-and-documentation/README.md

 -   **License**: Unless otherwise stated, the materials in this repository are typically shared under an open-source license to facilitate knowledge sharing and reference.

--   **Feedback**: We welcome feedback and suggestions related to the practical exercises and projects.
+-   **Feedback**: I welcome feedback and suggestions related to the practical exercises and projects.
 If you have any questions or ideas for improvement, please don't hesitate to reach out.

 ## Getting Started

 If you're a student enrolled in the course, please check this repository for practical exercises, code samples, and projects related to the course.
 For the complete course materials, please refer to the official documentation provided by the university.

-We look forward to an engaging and enriching practical learning experience in the field of software development and documentation.
-Let's use this repository for reference and to enhance our practical skills.
+I look forward to an engaging and enriching practical learning experience in the field of software development and documentation.
+Let's use this repository for reference and to enhance our practical skills. 🧠
 Happy coding!

 -   Humaka